Nurse Practitioners in Michigan & California

 Your job requirements include:

-- Active Michigan State Nurse Practitioner or Physician Assistant license
+- Active Michigan or California State Nurse Practitioner or Physician Assistant license

 - Ability and willingness to be licensed in multiple states